 The name Chris is of Anglo-Saxon origin and came from the personal nameChristman, which is more-or-less equivalent to Christian, which was once a popular personal name.
 The suffix -man means servant.Christman was a popular German name, and was probably imported from that country.

-Another 200 words (14 lines of text) covering the years 1202 and 1275 are included under the topic Early Chris History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chris research.
+Another 26 words (2 lines of text) covering the years 1202 and 1275 are included under the topic Early Chris History in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: